pinebit/logboy/design/AutoSchema.md

 CREATE INDEX TestContract_SomeEvent_User ON TestContract_SomeEvent(user);
 ```

-2. OBRY ingests SomeEvent data into the table from the designated contract address.
+2. LOGNITE ingests SomeEvent data into the table from the designated contract address.
 2.1.
-OBRY backfills events if requested.
+LOGNITE backfills events if requested.
 3. User can query the table.

 What happens if a user deploys the same contract multiple times?
 In this case the table schema does not change, but the ingestor populates different `_contract_address`.
 And, of course, the listener must be configured to listen to multiple addresses.
-For different chains, OBRY creates different PG schema (namespace).
+For different chains, LOGNITE creates different PG schema (namespace).

 What happens if a user changes ABI of a known event?
 e.g.